shopwp/documentation/docs/guides/common-issues.md

 This will remove any custom fields applied to your product posts as well as any product post menu items.
 :::

-## Elememtor widgets disappear after updating ShopWP
+## Elementor widgets disappear after updating ShopWP

 Run this sql query in your database to make your widgets appear again: